Hello Neighbor! Thank you for dropping by.

 We have a great opportunity before us to reshape our neighborhood and build a stronger community that is vibrant, inclusive, and ready to tackle complex issues that affect us here locally and as Washingtonians.
 This matters a great deal to me.

 The global pandemic has impacted our local businesses, our economic health, our children’s schooling, and our ability to socialize responsibly.
-Racial protests and calls for justice force us to confront our neighborhood’s history and find ways to reconcile past wrongs with who we believe we are.
+Racial protests and calls for justice has forced us to confront our neighborhood’s history and find ways to reconcile past wrongs with who we believe we are.
 The reality of global warming reminds us that we each play an important role in maintaining ecological balance to hold our planet dear for future generations.

 Here’s a bit of who I am.